gdamdam/saitan/README.md

     python3 saitan.py -l http://example.com

-you can save the page in several place with a single command concatenating the arguments.
+You can save the page in several place with a single command concatenating the arguments.
 To save a page on the wayback machine, archive.is and in a local WARC file:

     python saitan.py -lwa http://example.com